uintdev/qrserv/README.md

 </details>
 <br>

-> [!NOTE]
-> The details here reflect an unreleased major rewrite.
-Some features may not be present in Flutter-based builds.
-The new build is coming soon.

 ## About

 QRServ is a file sharing application that utilizes its own HTTP server to serve files while having a clean & functional user interface.